Faith events in York, Chester, Lancaster counties

 ARP

-Ebenezer ARP Church, Ebenezer Road, Rock Hill: Maundy Thursday Communion, 7 p.m.
-Thursday.
-Easter sunrise service, 7 a.m.
-April 16; 9 a.m.
+Ebenezer ARP Church, Ebenezer Road, Rock Hill: Easter sunrise service, 7 a.m.
+Sunday; 9 a.m.
 Sunday school; 10 a.m. worship.

-First ARP Church, East White Street, Rock Hill: Palm Sunday worship, 9 and 11 a.m.
+First ARP Church, East White Street, Rock Hill: Easter worship, 9 and 11 a.m.
 Sunday.
-Maundy Thursday Tenebrae service, 7:30 p.m Thursday.
-Children’s Easter celebration and egg hunt, 10 a.m.
-Saturday.
+Flowering of the Cross and butterfly release, 10 a.m.
+Covered dish lunch at noon.

 BAPTIST

-Sandy River Mass Choir Upper Division: Rehearsal, 7 p.m.
-Monday at Ebenezer Baptist Church, Herlong Avenue, Rock Hill.
-All members should attend and those who want to join.

-Boyd Hill Baptist Church, Glenn Street, Rock Hill: Hymn Choir anniversary, 2 p.m.
+Boyd Hill Baptist Church, Glenn Street, Rock Hill: Easter sunrise service, 6:30 a.m.
 Sunday.
-Easter sunrise service, 6:30 a.m.
-April 16.
 Easter program after.

-Cedar Grove Baptist Church, Saluda Road, Chester: Installation service as senior pastor for the Rev. Harold E. Harris, 2 p.m.
+Boyd Hill and Nazareth Baptist church will honor mothers and grandmothers of each church with a breakfast, 9 a.m.
+May 6.
+Free and open to the public.
+Prizes.

+Bright Light Independent Free Will Baptist Church, North Congress Street, York: Tricky Tray fundraiser, 11 a.m.-2 p.m.
+Saturday with hot dog plates, raffles, more than 100 items up for bid.
+Proceeds to the youth fund.

+Cross Road Baptist Church, Eden Terrace, Rock Hill: Easter worship, 8 and 11 a.m.
 Sunday.
-He has been guest pastor since 2016 and was called as senior pastor in November.

-Cross Road Baptist Church, Eden Terrace, Rock Hill: Community Easter egg hunt, 12:30-2:30 p.m.
-Saturday with food and fellowship.
-Easter worship, 8 and 11 a.m.
-April 16.
 Third pastoral anniversary for the Rev. Carl L. Easley, 10 a.m.
 April 30.

-Fundamental Baptist Church, Poag Street, Rock Hill: Good Friday service, 7 p.m.
-Friday.
+Great Joy Baptist Church, U.S. 321, McConnells: Easter worship, 7 a.m.
+Sunday with breakfast after.
+No other services.

 Haven of Rest Baptist Church, Connolly Road, York: Revival, 7 p.m.
-April 20-22 with Gary Teague II.
+Thursday-Saturday with Gary Teague II.
 Special singing nightly.

-Heath Springs Baptist Church, Heath Springs: Good Friday service, “Cries of Christ from the Cross,” 7 p.m.
-Friday with seven area pastors and three choirs.
-Details: 803-288-6168.

-Lake Wateree Baptist Church, River Road, Ridgeway: Easter cantata, “O What a Savior,” 10 a.m.
-Sunday.
-Easter sunrise service, 8 a.m.
-April 16 at the lake.
+Lake Wateree Baptist Church, River Road, Ridgeway: Easter sunrise service with Rock Hill Baptist Church, 7 a.m.
+Sunday at the lake.
+Breakfast after.
+Worship, 10 at the church.

-Lakewood Baptist Church, Mount Gallant Road, Rock Hill: Easter egg hunt, 10 a.m.-1 p.m.
-Saturday with bounce house, games, face painting and food.
-Open to the public.
-Easter sunrise service, 8 a.m.
-April 16 with breakfast, 9 a.m.; worship, 10:30 a.m.
+Lakewood Baptist Church, Mount Gallant Road, Rock Hill: Easter sunrise service, 8 a.m.
+Sunday with breakfast, 9 a.m.; worship, 10:30 a.m.; no Sunday school or evening service.
+Baptism, April 23.

+Mount Prospect Baptist Church, West Black Street, Rock Hill: Easter sunrise service, 7 a.m. with breakfast after.
+Sunday school, 10 a.m. and worship, 11:15 a.m.

-Pleasant Grove Missionary Baptist Church, Ridge Road, Bowling Green: Dinner theater featuring, “The Price He Paid,” 5 p.m.
-Saturday.
-Tickets, $5.
-Youth Choir 15th anniversary, 2 p.m.
+Pleasant Grove Missionary Baptist Church, Ridge Road, Bowling Green: Youth Choir 15th anniversary, 2 p.m.
 April 23.

+Second Baptist Church, Mount Holly Road, Rock Hill: Easter sunrise service, 7 a.m.; breakfast, 8 a.m., 10 a.m.
+Sunday school and 11 a.m. worship.
+No evening activities.

-Woodhaven Baptist Church, Marett Boulevard, Rock Hill: Children’s and youth ministry and adult Bible study, 6 p.m.
+Woodhaven Baptist Church, Marett Boulevard, Rock Hill: Easter sunrise service, 7:30 a.m.
+Sunday with breakfast at 8 a.m. and Sunday school, 9:45 a.m.
+Sanctuary Choir Easter cantata, 10:55 a.m.
+No evening activities.
+Mission groups and women’s Bible study, 6:30 p.m.
+Wednesday.
+Youth lock-in, 6 p.m.
+Friday.

+Zion Pilgrim Missionary Baptist Church, Pinckney Road, Chester: Easter sunrise service, 6 a.m.
 Sunday.
-Annual Easter egg Hunt, 11 a.m.
-Saturday with Easter story and lunch.
-Easter sunrise service, 7:30 a.m.
-April 16 with breakfast at 8 a.m. and Sunday school, 9:45 a.m.
-Sanctuary Choir Easter cantata, 10:55 a.m.

-Zion Pilgrim Missionary Baptist Church, Pinckney Road, Chester: Spring revival, 7 p.m.
-Wednesday and Thursday with evangelist Samuel Kelly III.
+Clothing giveaway and free food, April 29, Baton Rouge Park, 3158 Pinckney Road, West Chester.

 CATHOLIC

+Divine Saviour Catholic Church, Herndon Avenue, York: 17th annual rummage sale, 7 a.m.-noon May 6 at the church.
+Donations can be dropped off beginning April 24.
+Call 803-684-3431 for scheduled times.

-St. Anne Catholic Church, Bird Street, Rock Hill: Intercultural Mass with Washing of the Feet, 7 p.m.
-Thursday.
-Stations of the Cross, 3 p.m.
+St. Anne Catholic Church, Bird Street, Rock Hill: Sunrise Mass, 6 a.m.
+Sunday with regular weekly Mass schedule.
+St. Vincent de Paul yard sale, 7:30 a.m.-noon Saturday.
+Donation drop off, 6-7:30 p.m.
 Friday.
-Living (outdoor) Stations, 5 p.m.
-Friday.
-Intercultural Mass, 7 p.m.
-Friday.
-Holy Saturday with Blessing of the Easter food, 11 a.m. and Easter Vigil, 8 p.m. with Baptisms.
-Sunrise Mass, 6 a.m.
-April 16 with regular weekly Mass schedule.
-St. Vincent de Paul yard sale, 7:30 a.m.-noon April 22.
-Donation drop off, 6-7:30 p.m.
-April 21.
+Confirmation with the Bishop, May 7.

 CHURCH OF GOD